 All transfers of cash and other assets, other than between life partners, would be subject to tax at the flat rate of 22%.
 This would apply to all transfers per annum of $5000 or more.

 It would be paid by the donor, whether living or not.

 At present we tax alcohol and tobacco at high rates on the basis they discourage consumption of goods because they are bad for health.
 There is a case for extending these taxes, but no change should be made without the most rigorous analysis of the facts including the record of them in other countries.

 Any extension of these taxes (including carbon taxes) should again be subject to the most rigorous analysis.

 NZ Super: The age qualification should be increased from the current 65, to 70, starting in 2022, reaching 70 in 2032.
 The increase from 60 to 65 happened without too much fuss.
 Now Winston Peters has gone its time leading politicians got real.
-People under the age of 70 who cannot work at their normal jobs for physical reasons, could access a means tested benefit along with other beneficiaries.
+People under the age of 70 who cannot work at their normal jobs for physical reasons, could access a benefit along with other beneficiaries.

 Kiwisaver subsidies: End all KiwiSaver subsidies and make it compulsory at the 3 plus 3% level.

 Corporate welfare: End any subsidies that could be deemed corporate welfare.
 Potential to save at least $1B.